Role of A Modern QA Engineer

 Skills of a QA Expert

 When customers are not happy with a certain application and they are not sure about what is wrong, the responsibility is shifted to the developers, who claim that they have tested everything and cannot find a solution.
 This is where a QA engineer is going to play a vital role.
 He checks and tests an application thoroughly from all aspects and provides an unbiased opinion with respect to improving the software quality.
-So when companies hire QA engineers, they shortlist a pool of candidates by specifying their programming language skills.
+So, when companies are analyzing how to hire a freelance QA engineer the easier way, they shortlist a pool of candidates by specifying their programming language skills.
 For instance, a firm that creates applications in Java will find QA testers with relevant experience in Java.
 But when hiring QA testers without understanding their problems, may not be helpful especially if the company is having issues with customer experience, QA tester can run integration tests to resolve the problems.
 For candidates that have a programming background, chances are high that firms will hire them, but it does not mean that they are ready to resolve a problem.